BFG (weapon): Other versions

 In Doom 3, the BFG 9000 is a charged weapon: holding down the trigger causes the weapon to accumulate energy before release, resulting in a more powerful shot.
-Overcharging the BFG too much will cause it to overheat and explode, killing the player instantly.Quake II and Quake III Arena pay homage to the BFG 9000 with a pair of weapons both called the BFG10K.
-The Quake II version fires a slow plasma glob that fires rays at any enemies in range and line-of-sight.
-The Quake III Arena version of the BFG fire a series of fast plasma orbs, and acts quite like the Rocket Launcher (rocket jumping can also be done with the BFG10K).
-The BFG10K from Quake III also appears in OpenArena (different look, but same behaviour) and Quake Live (with slightly modified characteristics).
-Rage also pays homage to the BFG 9000 with a weapon known as the "Authority Pulse Cannon", which fires "BFG Rounds".
+Overcharging the BFG will cause it to overheat and explode, killing the player instantly.

+Quake II and Quake III Arena pay homage to the BFG9000 with a pair of weapons both called the BFG10K.
+The Quake II version fires a slow plasma ball that fires rays at any enemies in range and line-of-sight.
+The Quake III Arena version of the BFG fire a series of fast plasma orbs, and acts quite like the rocket launcher (rocket jumping can also be done with the BFG10K).
+The BFG10K from Quake III also appears in OpenArena (with a different appearance) and Quake Live (with slightly modified characteristics).
+Rage also pays homage to the BFG9000 with a weapon known as the "Authority Pulse Cannon", that fires "BFG Rounds".

 In the Doom movie, the "bio force gun" fires a bright blue projectile that appears to burst on impact and spray a caustic substance over its target and the surrounding area.

-The BFG makes a return in the 2016 reboot, but unlike in its first two appearances, it follows the mechanics of its Quake II rendition, firing a projectile that shoots beams at enemies.
-The game itself doesn't resolve the acronym "BFG" either in-game or in its codex entries, although one challenge in the game's final campaign level involving the BFG is called "Big [REDACTED] Gun" as a nod to the original vulgar name.
+The BFG is featured in Doom's 2016 reboot, but unlike in its first two appearances, it follows the mechanics of its Quake II rendition, firing a projectile that shoots beams at enemies.
+The game itself does not resolve the acronym "BFG" either in-game or in its codex entries, although one challenge in the game's final campaign level involving the BFG is called "Big [REDACTED] Gun" as a nod to the original vulgar name.
 In that game's pinball adaptation, it is called the "Big Fancy Gun", and is the most powerful weapon that the Doom Slayer can obtain; collecting it will grant the player an extra ball.
-It also makes a return in 2020's Doom Eternal, where it's functionally identical to the 2016 version; it is introduced as the main component of the BFG 10000, which appears as a massive interplanetary cannon mounted on Mars' moon, Phobos, used by the Doom Slayer to shoot a hole into the surface of Mars.